Man forced neighbors to be his chore ‘slaves’ — and wouldn't let them leave, Wash. cops say

-A 12-year-old Centralia, Washington, boy disappeared Wednesday morning — and by the time he made it home, a neighbor had turned the boy’s family into his personal yard work “slaves,” police said.
+A 12-year-old Centralia, Washington, boy disappeared Wednesday morning — and before he made it home, a neighbor turned the boy and his family into yard work “slaves,” police said.

 The boy was supposed to be starting his mother’s car before school when he went missing, police said.
-When they started looking for him before 8 a.m., the mother and her two other children, 13 and 15, quickly discovered the missing 12-year-old in a neighboring yard, which belonged to Wellington Waggener, 29, according to police.
+When the family began looking for him before 8 a.m., the mother and her two other children, 13 and 15, quickly discovered the missing 12-year-old in a neighboring yard, which belonged to Wellington Waggener, 29, according to police.

 But the boy hadn’t gone of his own volition, police said: Waggener had instructed the boy to “come here” and then had grabbed the hesitant child by the coat, forcibly moving the boy to Waggener’s yard, the family said.
 That’s where Waggener struck the boy in the face and made him do chores like sweeping, the Lewis County Daily Chronicle reports.